dannyramasawmy/Code-Snippets/BASH/bash_notes_functions.md

-# Functions, arguments, input checking
+# Functions, arguments, user inputs
 *This cheat sheet will collate useful commands from the Bash LinkedIn Learning course on Bash.*

 - **Author**: Danny Ramasawmy